MarshP/learn-mathematics/Mathematics/Secondary/Algebra I/Linear Equations.md

 Four*ish* step process:

   - If it's a word or application problem, find what is being asked and assign the unknown quantity a variable.
-  - If it's a ratio, cross multiply.
+  - If it's a proportion equation, one fraction each side, cross multiply.
 1. Simplify both sides so far as possible
   - Remove brackets by [[Properties of multiplication|distributive property of multiplication]]
   - When we encounter an equation with fractions and parentheses are involved, we want to remove parentheses before we clear our fractions